 The MMO could then cancel your grant offer or change it depending on the reasons you give.
 Should this be the case a full explanation will be provided.

-The MMO can take criminal or civil action to reclaim any money they paid you if they find you gave false information in your application, or if you do any of the following:
+The MMO can take criminal or civil action to reclaim any money we paid you if we find you gave false information in your application, or if you do any of the following: